belainehi/Immagram/README.md

 # Project 3 - *Immagram*

-**Name of your app** is a photo sharing app similar to Instagram but using Parse as its backend.
+**Immagram** is a photo sharing app similar to Instagram but using Parse as its backend.

 Time spent: **9** hours spent in total